jerry81/natural-language/english/index.md

 nettle - a plant with stingers, to annoy

+non distributio medii - the fallacy of the undistributed middle
 # o

 obstreperous - unruly

+obstrusive - noticeable or prominent in an unwelcome way

 officious - aggressively meddlesome

+ossified - hardened like bone or drunk

 outre - bizzare